JoseFZudaire/Scada/README.md

 # Scada
-Scada of a refinery in React
+Scada of a refinery in React.